robinhood/faust/docs/userguide/tasks.rst

     $ faust -A myapp --help

-To turn your script into the faust command, with the app already set.
+To turn your script into the :program:`faust` command, with the :option:`-A <faust -A>` option already set.
-For example for :file:`examples/simple.py` in the Faust distribution, you can add the following to the end:
+For example for the :file:`examples/simple.py` example in the Faust distribution, you can append the following to the end of the file:

 .. sourcecode:: python